hbcbh1999/100DaysOfMLCode/README.md

 I've created a python linear regressor with just Numpy and plot the greph with the training slope and interceppt.

 ## Day 2: 16th July 2018
+Svm classifier and kernel trick.
+Code needs to be improved.

+## Day 3: 17th July 2018
+Improvements on svm model.

+## Day 4: 18th July 2018
+I developed a K-Means classifier and posted it on GitHub.